 Ink dye is dissolved in water.
 The water is the transport agent, which moves the dye inside the fountain pen, disperses it on the paper, and then it evaporates.
 At that time, the bond with the paper fibre is established.

 Ink dyes we used thirty years ago belonged to the group of basic (high pH) dyes.
-Their pH value is compensated by adding acetic acid at a very low concentration.
+Their pH value is compensated by adding acetic acid (as used in vinegar) at a very low concentration.
 Inks are generally slightly acidic, which causes the mildly pungent smell of the ink.
-It assists the uptake of the dye onto the fibres of the paper and improves the stability of the ink.
+It assists the uptake of the dye onto the fibres of the paper and improves the stability of the ink and its colour.

-If you want your ink to stain your paper more (have a richer colour), add a few crystal of that stuff.
+If you want your ink to stain your paper more (have a more vibrant colour), add a few drops of that stuff.
 You will need to experiment because the type of paper has a substantial impact, in some cases, it can blot through.

-Acetic acid is one of the oldest chemicals and was used already in alchemy.
-Before wine had not been treated chemically to the degree as it is today, it occurred naturally, especially in stored red wine and was found as the clear crystals deposited either on the cork or at the bottom of the wine bottle.
+Acid is one of the oldest chemicals and was used already in alchemy.
+Before wine had not been treated chemically to the degree as it is today, it occurred naturally, especially in stored dry wines and was found as the clear crystals deposited either on the cork or at the bottom of the wine bottle.
+Beside other acids, they are formed from tartaric acid (link to Wikipedia).

 In German, it is known as Weinstein meaning wine-stone.
 At about the concentration of domestic vinegar acetic acid has a pH of 2.4, thus quite acidic.